-We are pretty much in love with Romania but who wouldn’t adore a spot hidden away in the hills that look like a real-life fairytale?
-They’re unreal … but don’t take my word for it, you’ve got to come see ‘em for yourself.
+Who wouldn’t adore a spot hidden away in the hills that look like a real-life fairytale?

 You know those places in the world that seem too pretty to be real?
 We’ve found a spot just like that in Maramures, Romania.
 It’s beyond picturesque.
 You stay in quaint villages when you’re not sightseeing and get to see wooden churches that are over 100 years old.
 Sign me up, right?